hrbrmstr/wand/README.md

-`filemagic` : R interface to libmagic
+`filemagic` : R interface to `libmagic`

+So you do need to install `libmagic` to use this.
+This should also be pretty straightforward to get working on Windows.
+Assistance to do that is welcome.

 The following functions are implemented:

--   `get_mimetype` : returns the mimetype of the files in the input vector (as a data frame)
+-   `incant` : returns the mimetype of the files in the input vector (as a data frame)

 The following data sets are included: